ctsin/community-talk/Session.2/README.md

 At the end of this talk, we will have a complex example to cover it again.

+# never

-# Use TypeScript's `never` to enforce "one or the other" properties on a type
+TypeScript 2.0 introduces a new primitive type `never`.
+The `never` type represents the type of values that never occur /əˈkər/.
+Here we use `never` to enforce "one or the other" properties on a type

 We have a type `Course` defined with three properties: `name`, `url`, and `price`.